 The EU ETV pilot programme embeds adequate standards of quality into the procedures.
 Organisations undertaking the verifications under ETV pilot programme, hereafter referred to as 'Verification Bodies', must be accredited by national accreditation bodies, using the ISO/IEC Standard 17020 for type A inspection bodies.
-The GVP must be integrated in the documentation describing the accredited inspection activities of Verification Bodies.
-In other terms, the GVP defines an inspection scheme with the meaning of ISO/IEC 17020.
+The GVP must be integrated in the accreditation scope of inspection activities of the Verification Bodies.
+By complying with the requirements of the GVP, the verification procedures of accredited Verification Bodies are presumed to comply also with ISO 14034.
+In other terms, the GVP defines an inspection scheme with the meaning of ISO/IEC 17020 and implementing ISO 14034.